-You should also be aware that those Redeployees who are pregnant or are on maternity, adoption or shared parental leave have additional rights which means that they will be entitled to priority as far as suitable alternative employment is concerned.
-Please see questions 12 and 15.
+You should also be aware that those Redeployees who are on maternity leave have additional rights under the maternity regulations which means that they will be entitled to priority as far as suitable alternative employment is concerned.
+Please see questions 12, 13 and 16.